-145 King Street West has a Carma sub-metering system.
-Tenants must install at their own expense.
-In-suite electricity costs (both lighting and plug loads) are sub-metered and charged back from all tenants.
+200 King Street West has a Triacta submetering system.
+In-suite electricity costs are sub metered and charged back from all tenants.

-Tenants are responsible for installing, at their own expense, sub-meters to measure their in-suite electricity (lighting and plug loads) consumption.
-As the meters will be integrated into the existing sub-metering system, the following process must be followed:
+Tenants are responsible for installing, at their own expense, a submeter (or submeters) to measure their in-suite electricity consumption.
+As the meter will be integrated into the existing submetering system, the following process must be followed:

-- 1. Tenant Electrical Consultant must provide electrical drawings showing new services, panels and metering points to QuadReal Operations for review. - QuadReal Operations will forward the drawings to the Base Building Energy Accounting Firm (Energy Profiles Limited) and Base Building Sub-metering Vendor (Carma Industries) for review and coordination. - QuadReal Operations will confirm approval and will provide a budget cost (not to exceed) to Tenant Electrical Consultant who in turn includes the meter cost in the project specification.

-- 4. The Tenant Electrical Contractor will procure the new meter(s) from the Base Building Sub-metering Vendor (Carma), submetering contractor (Campbell and Kennedy Electric) will install it/them, and then arrange for Carma to commission the new meter(s), integrate it/them into the data-collection system and perform a Measurement Canada S-E-04 inspection. - 5.
+- 1. Tenant Electrical Consultant must provide electrical drawings showing new services, panels and metering points to QuadReal Operations. - 2.
+QuadReal Operations will forward the drawings to the Base Building Energy Accounting Firm (Energy Profiles Limited) for review and coordination. - QuadReal Operations will confirm approval and will provide a budget cost (not to exceed to Tenant Electrical Consultant who in turn includes the meter cost in the project specification. - 4.
+The Tenant Electrical Contractor(s) MUST hire the Base Building Submetering Contractor, Campbell and Kennedy, to supply, install and commission the new meter(s), including arranging for a measurement Canada S-E-04 inspection and coordinating timelines with the Tenant Contractors. - 5.
 The Base Building Submetering Contractor confirms to QuadReal that the meters are installed and in turn invoices the tenant electrical contractor.